 An interesting thing about Vault 111 is that it opens up in an elevator form, unlike the rest of the vaults which opens up buried into a mountain.

-We then see Scollay Square where we can see a place called Memory Den, which might be a bar of sorts.
-With The Institute in the area it might be a bar for Cyborgs or androids, something we know The Institute has been experimenting with in Fallout 3.
-The right hand of the man with the trench coat looks strange – most likely a robotic replacement?
+We then see Scollay Square, a place called Memory Den, which might be a bar.
+With “The Institute” in the area, it might be a bar for cyborgs or androids, something we know “The Institute” has been experimenting with in Fallout 3.
+The right hand of the man with the trench coat looks strange – most likely a robotic replacement.

 The securitron is also done differently.
-This one looks sleeker – which would make sense with The Institute building robots.
+These look sleeker – which would make sense with “The Institute” building robots.
 Perhaps they improved the securitron with a newer model?

-Everyone’s favourite monstrous creature makes a return again – the Death Claws – and boy oh boy they look seriously angry in this version of Fallout.
+Everyone’s favourite monstrous creature makes a return – the Death Claws – and boy oh boy they look seriously angry in this version of Fallout.

-The new Vertibirds look interesting, probably something from The Institute?
+The new Vertibirds look interesting, probably something from “The Institute”?

 The Feral Ghouls make a return as well and they look pretty scary.
 I just love the way they rush towards the camera.
-I can imagine playing in first person mode it might be quite intense.
+I can imagine playing in first-person mode.
+It might be quite intense.

 Inside the first area we see a store known as Swatters or Swatters Custom Baseball Bat Store.
-Now whether this is just a regular store or a faction, it is unknown.
+Now, whether this is just a regular store or a faction, it is unknown.

 There is a poster on the wall which reads: “Enlist”!
 On top of it and slightly blurred is: “Your Country Needs you”!
-Wether this is pre-war or if it’s part of the enclave, is unknown.
+Whether this is pre-war or if it’s part of the enclave, is unknown.

-Then something which hasn’t really been seen in Fallout – a giant armoured airship.
-Who this belongs to is unknown, but most likely The Institute is in charge of it.
+Then something which hasn’t really been seen in Fallout – a giant armored airship.
+Who this belongs to is unknown, but most likely “The Institute” is in charge of it.
 We also see the statue of Paul Revere in the front.

 The opening of the vault is seen near the end of the trailer with the dog walking towards the opening.
 This is probably where you meet your dog and companion in the game.

-We have one last look at the exterior of the vault before the bombs fall, showing a soldier in what is probably riot gear and one in power armour.
+We have one last look at the exterior of the vault before the bombs fall, showing a soldier in what is probably riot gear and one in power armor.
 We are then treated to seeing the nuke land showing some of the horror of nuclear warfare.